itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

 QListWidget             void selectedRows() *returns a tuple of all selected row indices* QListWidget             void selectedTexts() *returns a tuple of all selected values (as strings)* QListWidget             void selectRows(QVector<int>) *select the rows with the given indices (ListWidget must be in multi-selection mode)*
-QListWidget             QString takeItem(int) *removes and returns the text of the item from the given row in the list widget.
+QListWidget             QString takeItem(int row) *removes and returns the text of the item from the given row in the list widget.
 Raises an exception if the item does not exist*
-QListWidget             QString item(int) *returns the text of the item from the given row or raises an exception if the item does not exist*
+QListWidget             QString item(int row) *returns the text of the item from the given row or raises an exception if the item does not exist*
-QListWidget             Qt::CheckState checkState(int) *returns the check state of the item from the given row (0: unchecked, 1: partially checked, 2: checked) or raises an exception if the item does not exist*
+QListWidget             Qt::CheckState checkState(int row) *returns the check state of the item from the given row (0: unchecked, 1: partially checked, 2: checked) or raises an exception if the item does not exist*
 QListWidget             void setCheckState(int row,Qt::CheckState state) *set the check state of the item in the given row (0: unchecked, 1: partially checked, 2: checked) - set the flags properly before changing the state*
-QListWidget             Qt::ItemFlags flags(int) *returns the flags used to describe this item (e.g. checkable, tristate, editable, selectable...).*
+QListWidget             Qt::ItemFlags flags(int row) *returns the flags used to describe this item (e.g. checkable, tristate, editable, selectable...).*
 QListWidget             void setFlags(int row,Qt::ItemFlags flags) *set the flags of the item in the given row based on the flags bitmask (use an integer).
 You have to set the flags properly before changing the state*
 QComboBox               void addItem(QString)
 QComboBox               void addItems(QStringList)